Lymphoedema Advanced Practice NURSING5046P

-This is Course 2 of a postgraduate certificate programme.
-The course provides the advancing health care professional, wishing to study at Masters level, with an opportunity to extend the skills and knowledge of the Managing Complex Lymphoedema course to a range of complex lymphoedema patients in the context of the most contemporary evidence and themes.
+The course provides the advancing health care professional, with an opportunity to extend the skills and knowledge of the Managing Complex Lymphoedema course to a range of complex lymphoedema patients in the context of the most contemporary evidence and themes.
 The course will facilitate the application of advanced skills in more complex situations and in the context of delivering and managing a service.
 It will facilitate further development of skills in analysing and synthesising clinical findings and evidence for decision-making at an advanced level.
-Masterclasses, seminars and workshops support further development of the skills of an advancing practitioner in this field and is consolidated with workplace and on-line learning.
+Seminars and workshops support further development of the skills of an advancing practitioner in this field and is consolidated with workplace and on-line learning.

-This is a part-time course over 10 weeks with two taught days, supported by online learning and workplace mentors.
+This is a part-time course over 10 weeks, supported by online learning and workplace mentors.

 A 750 word critical appraisal of a potential service development/audit/research (ILOs 3 & 5, weighting 20%)

 A 2,000 critical evaluation of a contemporary multi-professional treatment plan with accompanying patient assessment, treatment plans and reviews using standard documentation and with reference to current literature (ILOs 1,2,4-7, weighting 80%);

 Achievement of clinical competence in applying previously learned skills in complex clinical situations (ILOs 1,2,6,7) (Pass/Fail)

 This course will provide the advancing health care professional, wishing to study at Masters level, with the opportunity to further develop the theory and practice of advanced skills in the management of complex lymphoedema including Casley-Smith technique of Manual Lymphatic Drainage applying knowledge of contemporary issues and latest evidence to critical clinical decision making.

 By the end of this course students will be able to: